-Benefit payments for the registered pension plan are made from trustee administered funds, and benefit payments for the unfunded Supplemental Plan and other post-employment benefit plans are met by the Company as the benefit payment obligations come due.
-The registered pension plan's assets are held in trust and are governed by PBSA regulations.
+Benefit payments for the registered pension plan are made from trustee administered funds, and benefit payments for the Supplemental Plan and other post-employment benefit plans are met by the Company as the benefit payment obligations come due.
+The Company is the administrator and sponsoring employer for the funded registered pension plan, and the Plan's assets are held in trust and are governed by PBSA regulations.
 The Pension Committee, a committee of the Board, oversees the investment management of the plan's assets and administration of the Company's registered pension plan and the Supplemental Plan.